lafvintech/ESP32_Animated_Eyes/docs/source/about this kit.rst

 Preface
 -------------------------------

-Before we understand the ESP32 Animated Eyes,we need to first understand it.The following figure is a schematic diagram of the
-ESP32 Animated Eyes:
+We first need to understand what an ESP32-Animated Eyes is.
+The illustration below shows an ESP32-Animated Eyes.

 .. figure:: ./Tutorial/img/LA065_A10.jpg
    :align: center